RakhithJK/roundcube-roundcubemail-wiki/Install-Requirements.md

     * magic_quotes_runtime disabled
     * magic_quotes_sybase disabled
  * If using MySQL or PostgreSQL, a database server and database user with permission to create tables
-    * If using MySQL 5.0.2 or later, disable STRICT_TRANS_TABLES and STRICT_ALL_TABLES
  * OpenSSL and Socket modules for PHP required to connect to secure IMAP or IMAPS, for secure SMTP and to use the spell checker
-    * Additionally, the CURL module for PHP is required for spell checking with TinyMCE (HTML WYSIWYG Editor).
  * An IMAP server which supports IMAP 4 rev 1
  * An SMTP server (recommended) or PHP configured for mail delivery